 Inserting and removing a menstrual cup is a great way to get to know your own anatomy, Dr. Bullock says.
 "It's definitely an up-close-and-personal experience, but don't be afraid of your own vagina," she says.
-It might take some patience, so it's important to relax, says Keri Martin Vrbanac, a physical therapist in Ontario who specializes in the pelvic floor.
+It might take some patience, so it's important to relax, says Keri Martin Vrbanac, a physical therapist in Ontario who specialises in the pelvic floor.
 The vaginal canal is made up of a series of muscles that are meant to contract and relax.
 "It's much easier to insert and remove when the pelvic floor muscles are relaxed," she says.
 And your menstrual cup isn't going to get lost inside of you, because there's technically nowhere for it to go.

 Once you figure out how to use a menstrual cup, you might find you prefer it to regular old tampons and pads, but it's a personal choice.
 Menstrual cups are just as leakproof as tampons and pads, according to the first large scientific review of sanitary products published in the Lancet Public Health journal, which looked at 43 studies involving 3,300 women and girls around the world.